 4. Combine Various Media and Techniques

-Combining different media and artistic techniques is at the heart of collage making.
-A paper collage would be comprised of clippings, paints, and sketches.
+Combining different media and artistic techniques is at the heart of collage-making.
+A paper collage would be comprised of clippings, paint, and sketches.
 And digital artists are keeping the multimedia approach alive.

 Frankie Lee Matthews incorporates physically created elements into her digital collages.
-She combines them with digital clippings and photos, bringing all the elements together in Photoshop.
-In the example above, she’s used makeup to paint a beach scene.
+She combines them with digital clippings and photos in Photoshop.
+In the example below, she used makeup to paint a beach scene.
 You can even see the brush textures in the final digital image.

 Her social media posts are an excellent source of inspiration.
-Her work is fabulous, and she often has video tutorials that accompany her digital collages.
+Her digital art and content are fabulous.
+And she often has helpful video tutorials accompanying her digital collages.

-When we look at artwork with human subjects, our eyes are drawn towards the head.
-It’s a natural reaction to seeing another person, and it’s a way of connecting.
-That’s why removing or replacing your subject’s head can be so powerful when you make a digital collage.
+When we look at artwork with human subjects, our eyes are drawn toward their face.
+It’s a natural way to look at someone and connect.
+That’s why removing or replacing your subject’s head can be jarring when you make a digital collage.

-Head replacement is a theme often used by digital collage artist Frank Moth.
-By replacing the heads in his images, he creates a disconnect with the viewer.
-The viewer is encouraged to view different areas of the image.
 It’s not just a cool effect.
-By replacing the head with something else, you’re adding meaning and depth to your digital collage.
+By replacing a head with something else, you’re adding meaning and depth to your digital collage.

-Collage artwork is often associated with faded and sun-worn colours.
-But if you increase the pop art influence, you can create vibrant energy using bright colours.
-You can swap colours from the source images.
-Or you can create brand new colourful elements on Photoshop.
+Collage artwork is often associated with faded, sun-worn colors.
+But if you inject pop art influence, you can create vibrant energy using bright colors.
+You can swap colors from source images.
+Or you can create brand new colorful elements in Photoshop.

-Temi Coker‘s digital collages are alive with colour.
+Temi Coker‘s digital collages are alive with color.
 Coker uses bright oranges, purples, and blues to set the tone and elevate his art.
-He’ll often use a face or head, which he surrounds with electric colours to create stunning digital collage portraits.
+He’ll often use a face or head and surround it with electric colors to create stunning digital collage portraits.

 7. Go Minimalist for a Strong Composition

-When creating digital collages, you have so many possibilities that it’s easy to get carried away.
-With a few clicks and a short drag, you can add another element to your art.
+When creating digital collages, you have so many possibilities that getting carried away is easy.
+You can add another element to your art with a few clicks and a short drag.
 But sometimes, it’s best to show some restraint.

 Anthony Zinonos shows what can be done with just a few elements.
-He follows the ‘less is more‘ approach.
-And he’s created some powerful collages with a subject and a block or two of colour.
-Using his composition examples, you can explore ideas using colour and negative space.
+He follows the “less is more” approach.
+And he’s created powerful collages with a subject and a block or two of color.
+You can explore ideas using color and negative space using his composition examples.

 8. Tear it Down and Put it Back Together

-Collage is about taking an image from one place and putting it somewhere else.
+Collage is about taking an image from one place and putting it elsewhere.
 Naturally, rips and tears have been a long-standing visual graphic element in the art form.
-Sometimes the rips are hidden, creating a seamless collage.
-But other artists incorporate the tears into their work.
+Sometimes rips are hidden, creating a seamless collage.
+But other artists incorporate tears in their work.

-The rips and tears add to the themes of deconstruction and reconstruction, as we see in the work of Labyrinth of Collage.
-This collage style is about pulling something apart and putting the pieces back together to make something new.
-The new image questions and mocks its source material.
+The rips and tears add to the themes of deconstruction and reconstruction, as seen in the work of Labyrinth of Collage.
+This collage style is about pulling something apart and combining the pieces to make something new.
+The new image then questions or mocks its source material.

-You can create the torn effect and texture using your computer.
-Or you can import the ripped images by using a camera or a scanner.
+You can create the torn effect and texture using editing software.
+Or you can import ripped images by taking pictures with a digital camera or using a scanner.
 Using actual torn paper gives a layered texture and continues the multimedia tradition of collage.

 10. Use Humour to Express Yourself

-Humour is often looked down upon in the art world.
+Humor is often looked down upon in the art world.
 But when it comes to collage, you can be as funny as you like.
-Not only can you use humour to add meaning to your digital collages, but being funny can be your goal from the outset.
+You can use humor to add meaning to your digital collages.
+But just being funny can be your goal from the outset.

-The artists exhibited in this article demonstrate a wide range of ideas and themes in digital collage.
-There are new techniques, but many of the classic themes of collage run string through their art.
+The artists exhibited in our article demonstrate a wide range of ideas and themes in digital collages.
+They demonstrate many new techniques.
+But many of the classic themes of collage still run through their art.